wellaxis/design-patterns/readme.md

 |   9 |           [Object Pool](https://en.wikipedia.org/wiki/Object_pool_pattern)            | Avoid expensive acquisition and release of resources by recycling objects that are no longer in use.                                                                             |          [Java](/src/main/java/com/witalis/design/patterns/pattern/creational/pool/ObjectPool.java)          |

 `Structural` patterns
-> Structural patterns - to ease the design by identifying a simple way
+> Structural design patterns - to ease the design by identifying a simple way
 > to realize relationships among entities.

 |  ID |                               Name                               | Description                                                                                                                                                                   |                                            Practice                                            |